Displacement(s) as Method(s) (2011 - 2015)

 In October 2011, Cogne started a PhD in practice at the Academy of Fine Arts Vienna.

-Since November 2012, her research is being developed at the CEAC Lille 3 as well.
+From November 2012, her research was developed at the CEAC Lille 3 as well.

 Displacement – Method – process – presence – suspension – format – recycling

 "Displacement is a paradigm I use to describe the ways in which I organize myself and invite others to reposition themselves while being in constant movement in and between contexts that are also in perpetual motion.
 Move and be moved, displace and be displaced are principles that (i) imply constant readings of contexts, the creation of appropriate situations, or/and informed uses of existing situations; and (ii) call for attitudes of presence, distanciation, and (re-)positioning.
 Five methods and three practices came out of the time dedicated to search and research within my PhD project.
 My thesis, titled “Displacement(s) as Method(s)”, is a matrix of several formats (such as letter, catalogue, conversation) and media (text, film, etc.), which I used to filter my works, methods, practices, and tools.
 Within this matrix, one can choose one’s own journey and process, and the time one wants to dedicate to and invest in it – from a few minutes to several hours.
 The reader is invited to dive into a work that has its own reality, temporality, and space.
 Each notion, positioning, format, and work is a fragment of the research I have processed over the last four years.
 These diverging and overlapping elements and components are numerous and multiple; they nourish and densify my proposition of an articulation.